-1. INTRODUCTION
+1. Introduction

-In recent years, the IEEE 802.11 wireless LAN [6] has been increasingly employed to access the Internet because of its simple deployment and low cost.
+In recent years, the IEEE 802.11 wireless LAN [16] has been increasingly employed to access the Internet because of its simple deployment and low cost.
 According to the IEEE 802.11 standard, the medium access control (MAC) mechanism contains two access methods, i.e., Distributed Coordination Function (DCF) and Point Coordination Function (PCF), with the former being specified as the fundamental access method.
 Despite its popular use, currently only best effort traffic is supported in DCF.
+Section 2 describes the 802.11 protocol in more detail.

-Quality of service (QoS) provisioning for multimedia services including voice, video, and data is crucial for the IEEE 802.11 wireless LAN to continue to thrive and evolve as a viable wireless access to the Internet.
-Although there are several schemes (such as [2,12]) which use PCF mode to support QoS for real-time traffic, we do not further discuss along this line because PCF is an optional access method ([6]) which is only usable on infrastructure network configurations and not supported in most current wireless cards.
-In addition, it may result in poor performance as shown in [11, 20].
-In this paper, we thus focus on the 802.11 DCF mode.
-However, guaranteeing QoS for real-time traffic in the 802.11 DCF mode is not an easy task given that it is in nature contention-based and distributed, and hence render effective and efficient control very difficult.
+Quality of Service (QoS) provisioning for multimedia services including voice, video, and data is crucial for the IEEE 802.11 wireless LAN to continue to thrive and evolve as a viable wireless access to the Internet.
+Although there are several schemes [2, 14, 23, 26, 35] which use PCF mode to support QoS for real-time traffic, we do not discuss further along this line because PCF is an optional access method [16] which is only usable on infrastructure network configurations and not supported in most current wireless cards.
+In addition, it may result in poor performance as shown in [25, 37, 40].
+In this paper, we focus on the 802.11 DCF mode.
+However, guaranteeing QoS for real-time traffic in the 802.11 DCF mode is not an easy task given that it is in nature contentionbased and distributed, and hence render effective and efficient control very difficult.
+Furthermore, other problems such as hidden terminals or channel fading make things worse.

-In the face of these challenges, considerable research ([1, 15, 17-19]) has been conducted to enhance the IEEE 802.11 WLAN to support service differentiation or prioritized service [3].
+In face of these challenges, considerable research [1, 21, 29, 32, 34, 36, 39] has been conducted to enhance the IEEE

+802.11 WLAN to support service differentiation or prioritized service [9].
 Ada and Castelluccia [1] proposed to scale the contention window, use different inter frame spacing or maximum frame length for services of different priority.
-As a matter of fact, similar ideas have recently been adopted in the enhanced DCF (EDCF) defined in the IEEE 802.11e draft ([7]).
-In [18], two mechanisms, i.e., virtual MAC and virtual source, were proposed to enable each node to provide differentiated services for voice, video, and data.
-Similarly, by splitting the transmission period into a real-time one and a non-real-time one, real-time traffic is supported with QoS guarantee [15].
+As a matter of fact, similar ideas have recently been adopted in the enhanced DCF (EDCF) defined in the IEEE 802.11e draft [12, 17, 27].
+In [36], two mechanisms, i.e., virtual MAC and virtual source, were proposed to enable each node to provide differentiated services for voice, video, and data.
+By modifying the 802.11 MAC, a distributed priority scheduling scheme was designed to approximate an idealized schedule, which supports prioritized services [21].
+Similarly, by splitting the transmission period into a realtime one and a non-real-time one, real-time traffic is supported with QoS guarantee [32].
 However, the DCF mode was dramatically changed.
-The Blackbust in [17] provided high priority for real-time traffic.
+The Blackbust in [34] provided high priority for real-time traffic.
 Unfortunately, it imposes special requirements on high priority traffic and is not fully compatible with the existing 802.11 standard.
 In summary, if the semantics of the 802.11 DCF is maintained, only differentiated service, rather than stringent QoS assurance, is supported.